When talking about freelancing, most people immediately think of easy work.

 Whether you’re a veteran freelancer or beginner, it’s always better to be prepared to work with such angry clients.

-In this post, I’m sharing a few tips you can use to respond to negative feedback from clients and criticism.
+In this post, I’m sharing a few tips you can use to respond to negative feedback and criticism from clients.

 Patience is something you must learn to master as a freelancer.